barbalion/usbip-win-client/README.md

 1. Answer the questions.
 1. Done.

-Tested in Windows 8.1 and Windows 10.
+Tested in Windows 8.1 and Windows 10 (with disabled driver signature enforcement only).

 Driver
 ----------